An application of continuous logic to fixed point theory: Preliminaries

 Any nonexpansive mapping satisfies condition (C), but condition (C) is clearly weaker.
 For instance, it is easily verified that the function in Example \ref{example: toy} satisfies condition (C). \cite{GLS} and \cite{suzuki} show how this condition can be leveraged, in the presence of certain other topological conditions, to yield the existence of a fixed point to which a certain kind of iteration sequence converges - we will describe this in detail in Section \ref{section: analysis}.
 The point is that a function might be discontinuous yet satisfy conditions that guarantee convergence to a fixed point, and so we might ask if the Avigad-Iovino approach to showing that such convergence is uniform (in the sense of Theorem \ref{thm: ergodic}) could be adapted to settings in which the objects in question are allowed to be discontinuous yet are nevertheless ``nice'' in other ways, given the relative convenience of said approach.

-We will show in this paper that this is indeed possible, by making slight modifications to the framework of continuous logic.
-One particular modification is to weaken the equivalence relation we quotient by when taking the ultraproduct.
-The usual equivalence relation forces the resulting ultraproduct to be a strict metric space (which leads to problems of the type we have seen above), while our modification produces an ultraproduct which is only a pseudometric space in general.
-In order that these modifications preserve the full strength of the usual continuous logic e.g. in applications to fixed point theory of Banach spaces, we must show that the relevant convergence proofs (which were given in the context of complete \emph{normed} vector spaces, which are in particular \textit{metric} spaces with a kind of hyperbolic linear structure) actually apply to the pseudometric case as well, in many cases with very little or even no modification.
+We will show in this paper that this is indeed possible, by setting up the problem appropriately within continuous logic.
+Part of our setup will amount to weakening the equivalence relation we quotient by when taking the ultraproduct.
+The usual equivalence relation forces the resulting ultraproduct to be a strict metric space (which leads to problems of the type we have seen above), while our setup produces an ultraproduct which is only a pseudometric space in general.
+In order to preserve the full strength of the usual continuous logic e.g. in applications to fixed point theory of Banach spaces, we must show that the relevant convergence proofs (which were given in the context of complete \emph{normed} vector spaces, which are in particular \textit{metric} spaces with a kind of hyperbolic linear structure) actually apply to the pseudometric case as well, in many cases with very little or even no modification.